Config files

 Also please refer to Order of Terraform version definition

-precedence page for more information on how tfswitch
+precedence page for more information on how tfswitch determines

 the version to use.